 The OEB has recognized that Remotes is not directly comparable to other Ontario distributors.
-In its decision (EB-2014-0084), the OEB noted that, "Hydro One Remotes is excluded from the Board's benchmarking analysis because of its unique circumstances.
-As noted in Hydro One Remotes' 2014 Price Cap Incentive Rate application (EB-2013-0142), Hydro One Remotes is unique in terms of its operating characteristics and cost recovery due to the Rural or Remote Electricity Rate Protection."
+In its decision in EB-2014-0084, the OEB noted, "Hydro One Remotes is excluded from the Board's benchmarking analysis because of its unique circumstances.
+As noted in Hydro 2018 Scorecard MD&A Page 6 of 8

+One Remotes' 2014 Price Cap Incentive Rate application (EB-2013-0142), Hydro One Remotes is unique in terms of its operating characteristics and cost recovery due to the Rural or Remote Electricity Rate Protection."